gtk-rs/gtk4-rs/book/src/gobject_signals.md

 {{#rustdoc_include ../listings/gobject_signals/2/main.rs:callback}}
 ```

-The advantage of `connect_local` is, that it also works with custom signals.
+Similar to the generic way of accessing properties, the advantage of `connect_local` is that it also works with custom signals.

 Let us see how we can create our own signals.
 Again, we do that by extending our `CustomButton`.